CorleoneSalute/SHADOW-BLOCKER-BLOCKLIST/README.md

 and niche app categories not typically covered by general-purpose blocklists.

-## What this does

-A DNS blocklist prevents your device or network from connecting to listed domains.
-Adding this list to a DNS-level blocker (such as Pi-hole or AdGuard Home) stops apps and websites from silently contacting tracking and analytics services in the background — no browser extension required, works across all apps on a device or network.

 ## Methodology

 Each entry in this list is the result of independent, per-platform